flaraloza123/holberton-system_engineering-devops-1/0x14-mysql/README.md

 * What is the purpose of a database replica
 * Why database backups need to be stored in different physical locations
 * What operation should you regularly perform to make sure that your database backup strategy actually works

+## Requirements

+- All Bash scripts are created and compiled on Ubuntu 14.04.4 LTS
+- All Bash scripts are linted with Shellcheck

 ## Tasks